-If you surrender your CDL or any endorsement, you must retake the knowledge and skills tests and pay all the proper fees to get your CDL.
-If you surrender your CDL for more than one year, you will also be required to provide proof of commercial driver training.
+If you surrender your CDL or any endorsement in Washington State, you will not be required to retake the knowledge (except Hazmat) and skills tests if reinstating your CDL within one year, but you will be required to pay all the proper fees for your CDL.
+If you surrender your CDL for one year or more, you will be required to retake all applicable knowledge and skills tests and may be required to provide proof of commercial driver training for reinstating your Washington CDL.